taborlab/PolarizationMicroscopy/README.md

 # PolarizationMicroscopy
 An overview of how we measure fluorescence polarization in living cells
-Note: Fluorescence polarization and anisotropy represent the same property but are caluculated slightly differenty: polarization = (ch1 - ch2) / ch1 + ch2)
+Note: Fluorescence polarization and anisotropy represent the same property but are calculated slightly differenty: polarization = (ch1 - ch2) / ch1 + ch2)
 anisotropy = (ch1 - ch2) / (ch1 + 2*ch2)